Space Oddity: Major Tom

-Bowie revisited the character Major Tom in the 1980 single "Ashes to Ashes", from Scary Monsters (and Super Creeps) (1980).
-In the song, Major Tom is described as a "junkie" who is "strung out in heaven's high, hitting an all time low" but Ground Control still believes Major Tom is doing as well as he was ten years prior.
+Bowie continued the story of the Major Tom character in the single "Ashes to Ashes", from Scary Monsters (and Super Creeps) (1980).
+In the song, Major Tom is described as a "junkie" who is "strung out in heaven's high, hitting an all time low" but Ground Control still believes he is doing as well as he was ten years prior.
 The song has been interpreted as Bowie's confrontation of his past; after years of drug addiction in the 1970s, he used those struggles as a metaphor for Major Tom becoming a drug addict.
 The song's music video reuses visual elements from the December 1979 television performance of "Space Oddity".

-The 1996 Pet Shop Boys remix of the single "Hallo Spaceboy", from Outside (1995), also revisits Major Tom.
+Major Tom was revisited again in the 1996 Pet Shop Boys remix of the single "Hallo Spaceboy", from Outside (1995).
 The idea for the song came from Pet Shop Boys member Neil Tennant, who informed Bowie he would be adding "Space Oddity"-related lines to the remix.
 Although Bowie was hesitant at first, he accepted.
-Tennant sang the "Space Oddity"-related lines in the remix: "Ground to Major, bye-bye Tom / Dead the circuit, countdown's wrong".
+The lines in the remix read: "Ground to Major, bye-bye Tom / Dead the circuit, countdown's wrong".

 Major Tom may have influenced the music video for Bowie's 2015 single "Blackstar", the title track from his final album Blackstar (2016).
-The video, a surreal, ten-minute short film that was directed by Johan Renck, depicts a woman with a tail (Elisa Lasowski), who discovers a dead astronaut and takes his jewel-encrusted skull to an ancient, otherworldly town.
-The astronaut's bones float towards a solar eclipse while in the town's centre, a circle of women perform a ritual with the skull.
-Renck initially refused to confirm or deny that the astronaut in the video is Major Tom but he later said on a BBC documentary: "to me, it was 100% Major Tom".
+The video, a surreal, ten-minute short film directed by Johan Renck, depicts a woman with a tail (Elisa Lasowski), who discovers a dead astronaut and takes his jewel-encrusted skull to an ancient, otherworldly town.
+While the astronaut's bones float towards a solar eclipse, a circle of women perform a ritual with the skull in the town's centre.
+Renck initially refused to confirm or deny that the astronaut in the video is Major Tom but later said on a BBC documentary it was "100% Major Tom" to him.